sehHeiden/poll_election_bavaria_2023/readme.md

 Source: [Landtagswahl in Bayern 2023: Kandidaten, Themen, Termin | BR24](https://www.br.de/nachrichten/bayern/landtagswahl-in-bayern-2023-termin-themen-kandidaten,TMD4uSM)

 [Bayerische Linke kürt Adelheid Rupp als Spitzenkandidatin | BR24](https://www.br.de/nachrichten/bayern/bayerische-linke-kuert-adelheid-rupp-als-spitzenkandidatin,TZXl5yd)

-## Bavaria Demographics

-Bavaria has about 13.3 M [inhabitants](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf) and slightly more woman (50.5 %).
-This is due to the age distribution of its citizen, caused by a higher mortality rate of man at higher ages.
-The peer group aged 40 to 50 is the first one with more than 50 % women.
-All younger peer groups show an surplus of men by two to five percent.
-On the other hand, the peer group of age 75 or older shows a surplus of women of about 17 %.

 ## Methods